JsDevHub/simpleFormValidator/README.md

-# simpleFormValidator
+# Simple Form Validator

-validates html form with less javascript  configurations
+Simple html form validator with minimal configurations.

+   1. Change the colors of error messages.
+   2. easy and simple html attributes to perform vaidations.